-The LLINPUT API provides two generic functions for a C driver to send data to its associated event generator:
+The LLUI_INPUT API provides two generic functions for a C driver to send data to its associated event generator:

-- LLINPUT_sendEvent: Sends a 32-bit encoded event to a specific event generator, specified by its ID.
-If the input buffer is full, the event is not added, and the function returns 0; otherwise it returns 1. - LLINPUT_sendEvents: Sends event data to a specific event generator, specified by its ID.
-If the input buffer cannot receive the whole data, the event is not added, and the function returns 0; otherwise it returns 1.
+- LLUI_INPUT_sendEvent: Sends a 32-bit event to a specific event generator, specified by its ID.
+If the input buffer is full, the event is not added, and the function returns LLUI_INPUT_NOK; otherwise it returns LLUI_INPUT_OK. - LLUI_INPUT_sendEvents: Sends a frame constituted by several 32-bit events to a specific event generator, specified by its ID.
+If the input buffer cannot receive the whole data, the frame is not added, and the function returns LLUI_INPUT_NOK; otherwise it returns LLUI_INPUT_OK.

-Events will be dispatched to the associated event generator that will be responsible for decoding them (see Generic Event Generators).
+Events will be dispatched to the associated event generator that will be responsible for decoding them (see Dependencies).